| | | | |

 • For pumpkin spice lovers, replace the cinnamon and nutmeg with 1 1/2 teaspoons of pumpkin pie spice.

-• To warm the cold pear pandowdy, put it in a baking dish, tent with foil, and place it in a preheated 350 F oven for about 10 minutes.
-Remove the foil and continue to heat for 10 to 15 minutes longer, until hot.
+Reheat: Place leftovers in a baking dish, tent with foil, and warm in a preheated 350°F oven for 10 minutes.
+Remove the foil and continue heating for 10 to 15 minutes more, or until hot.
+For food safety, reheat to a minimum internal temperature of 165°F.

 Print